 Upon returning from a tour of Europe and South Africa on Harley's behalf, Child was informed that he should prepare himself for a survey of the Far East markets.
-Child arrived in Yokohama, Japan in July of 1924.
+Alfred Child arrived in Yokohama, Japan in July of 1924.

 The Asian markets represented a challenge to Harley-Davidson.
-Not only was the Indian brand firmly entrenched there and importing 600-700 units a year, but the existing Harley-Davidson distributors were not ordering spare parts and were competing with each other in conflict of their contracted distribution territories.
-After lengthy attempts to resolve the problems, Child chose to sever ties with the existing distributors, but did maintain relations with one successful dealer.
+Not only was the Indian brand firmly entrenched there and importing 600-700 units a year, but the existing Harley-Davidson distributors were not ordering spare parts and were competing with each other in a conflict of their contracted distribution territories.
+After lengthy attempts to resolve the problems, Child chose to sever ties with the existing distributors but did maintain relations with one successful dealer.

 The Koto Trading Company was a division of Sankyo, a large pharmaceutical manufacturer based in Tokyo.
-Unbeknownst to their management, Koto had been the recipient of “bootleg” shipments of Harley-Davidsons that were supposed to be sold in Mongolia - but were instead diverted to Koto in Japan - in conflict with Harley-Davison's distribution agreements.
+Unbeknownst to their management, Koto had been the recipient of “bootleg” shipments of Harley-Davidsons that were supposed to be sold in Mongolia - but was instead diverted to Koto in Japan - in conflict with Harley-Davidson's distribution agreements.
 However, Koto had been very successful and had sold all the inventory originally intended for Mongolia.

 In August 1924, Child returned to Japan with an agreement with Harley Davidson and the Koto Trading Company to establish the Harley-Davidson Motorcycle Sales Company of Japan, with Child acting as managing director.
 The company set up shop at Kyobashi Crossing in Tokyo with a supply of 350 motorcycles and $25,000 in spare parts.
 Within the next two years, Harley-Davidson sales in Japan eclipsed those of Indian and the Harley-Davidson Motorcycle Sales Company of Japan was doing a brisk business in replacement parts.

 While other brands of motorcycles were being imported for the Japanese market, only the Harley-Davidson was built as a commercial carrier and could be used to carry everything from candy to cement.
 Childs and his staff exploited this fact to great success.
-The well-connected Sankyo firm also convinced military and other government institutions to adopt the Harley-Davidson.
+The well-connected Sankyo firm also convinced the military and other government institutions to adopt the Harley-Davidson.